jhpyle/docassemble/_docs/logic.md

-For example, if someone else has developed interview questions that determine a user's eligibility for food stamps, you can incorporate by reference that author's [YAML] file into an interview that assesses whether a user is maximizing his or her public benefits.
-When the law about food stamps changes, that author will be responsible for updating his or her [YAML] file; your interview will not need to change.
+For example, if someone else has developed interview questions that determine a user's eligibility for food stamps, you can incorporate by reference that developer's [YAML] file into an interview that assesses whether a user is maximizing his or her public benefits.
+When the law about food stamps changes, that developer will be responsible for updating his or her [YAML] file; your interview will not need to change.
 This allows for a division of labor.
 All you will need to do is make sure that the **docassemble** [package] containing the food